Overview of Supply Chain Security Tools - Scan

 SCST - Scan 1.0

-SCST - Scan 1.0 has been in the testing and scanning supply chain since it was introduced with Tanzu Application Platform v1.0.
+SCST - Scan 1.0 has been in the testing and scanning supply chain since it was introduced in Tanzu Application Platform v1.0.
 SCST - Scan 1.0 can scan a workload for vulnerabilities, submit the scan results to SCST - Store for long-term storage and reporting, and compare the results against a policy defined by the user.
 This is all included in a tightly coupled scan job that is executed as part of the testing and scanning supply chain.

 This tight coupling of the capabilities made it difficult to develop and maintain integrations for the vast ecosystem of vulnerability scanning platforms.
 To simplify this integration process, VMware introduced SCST - Scan 2.0.